Book Arts Guide to Vermont Open Studio Weekend

 - View detailed maps of studio locations by county on the Vermont Crafts Council website.

 I tried to find the most direct route between the studios so you could avoid backtracking.
-This route starts at the northernmost studio and travels counterclockwise.
-Here we go!
+This route starts at the northernmost studio and travels clockwise.
+And away we go!

 If you go to any of the studios, please share your experiences in the comments below.
-And if you have pictures, I’d love to see them…you can even do a guest post on my blog!
+And if you have pictures, I’d love to see them…sadly, I don’t get to leave my studio to visit others during the event.